 Most of the time, credit cards will come with a new member deal, such as a free interest period for “x” amount of months.
 After this introductory bonus, you’ll then have to pay any interest on the balance of the card.
 When comparing credit cards, it’s essential to know how long these introductory periods will last and also the interest rates that you’ll encounter after the period has finished.
 You can find out more about interest rates and APR here.

 Credit cards across the industry have various rewards and bonus systems you can benefit from if you play your cards right.
 For example, you can receive air miles with some credit cards if you make certain purchases with your card.

 This can be a gift or a curse for a credit card owner, but knowing how cashback works can aid you greatly if you manage it with respect.
 With cashback, you’re able to get additional discounts on specific shops mentioned in your credit card agreement.
 For example, if you shop at “Nike”, you’ll get 5% cashback if the goods are purchased on your credit card.

 In conclusion, credit cards aren’t as scary as they may seem and can provide great value if managed correctly within your monthly budget.
-Just don’t get carried away with unnecessary purchases, and you’ll be in the clear.
+Just don’t get carried away with unnecessary purchases, even if you think you’ve found the perfect US regulated forex broker to “be a millionaire by this time next year”, and you’ll be in the clear.